-Beginning with a review of basic sentence skills, this course focuses on paragraph development, including subject selection, topic sentences, methods of development, transitional devices, and effective introductions and conclusions.
-The last part of the course will focus on developing multiple-paragraph essays.
-3 hrs./wk.
+Beginning with a review of basic sentence skills, this course focuses on paragraph development, including subject selection, topic sentences, methods of development, transitional devices and effective introductions and conclusions.
+The last part of the course will focus on developing multi-paragraph essays.
+3hrs./wk.
 This course does not fulfill degree requirements.